snphan/AppleRawData/README.md

 # Apple iOS: HealthKit & Core Motion

-Day:  -
-Done: No
-Due This Week?: No
-Tags: Docs, Manuals

-*This manual goes over how to make an iOS App that can get the heartRate from healthkit and acceleration from CoreMotion*
+*💡 This manual goes over how to make an iOS App that can get the heartRate from healthkit and acceleration from CoreMotion*

 # General Setup